1 July 2025

 7. Extended holidays

 If you’re listed property will be unattended for more than 30 days, you may need to tell your insurer, as many policies will include an unoccupancy condition.
-We can access short-term (and long-term) unoccupied property insurance, so if you’re planning an extended holiday and want to make sure that you have the right level of cover in place, please contact us..
+We can access short-term (and long-term) unoccupied property insurance, so if you’re planning an extended holiday and want to make sure that you have the right level of cover in place, please contact us.

-The Importance of Specialist Insurance
+The Importance of specialist listed property insurance

 Written by